jessebouman/movieengine1/README.md

 ### [scripts/search.py](https://github.com/sfergusond/imdb/blob/master/scripts/search.py)

 Contains functions handling the actor search.
 All code in this file will take an arbitrary number of inputs.
 In other words, the result of the search would find any common media appearances between any number of actors.

 For the most part, the code is not asynchronous.
 A minimum of 5 API requests are made for a successful result, with each query result generally depending on the prior query, so asynchronous code wouldn't give much performance benefit.

 It's well-dcoumented so use `help(search)` to display the docstring.

-The wrapper funciton, `handle_search()` does very little work on its own, and instead calls other sub-functions:
+The wrapper function, `handle_search()` does very little work on its own, and instead calls other sub-functions:
 1. For each search term, find the "best" result in the TMBD database (and return their `name`, `photo`, and `id`).
-"Best" is defined as either an exact name match or if no exact matches exist, then the most popular of the search results.
-If more than one page of search results are returned, then the code will asynchronously fetch at most 10 further pages.
-Search results beyond 10 pages tend to have little relevance to the original query and created an unneccessary bottleneck.
-Furthermore, actors whose first letters of their first and last names do not match the first letters of each word in the search query will be discarded.
+  - "Best" is defined as either an exact name match, or if no exact matches exist, then the most popular of the search results.
+  - If more than one page of search results are returned, the code will asynchronously fetch at most 10 further pages.
+Search results beyond 10 pages tend to have little relevance to the original query and creates an unneccessary bottleneck.
+  - Furthermore, actors whose first letters of their first and last names do not match the first letters of each word in the search query will be discarded.
+    - For example, if the search query is `anne h`, then `Maryanne Smith` and `Anne Poole` are filtered out, but `Anne Hathaway` and `Arthur Hall` remain.
+Similarly, if the search query is `anne`, then `Maryanne Smith` is filtered out, but `Anne Hathaway` and `Bill Ansley` remain.
 A loose string match is performed on the rest to filter out more actors whose names don't match well to the search query.
 2. For each actor, retrieve a list of their movie and TV credits.
 Note that TMBD will list credits for non-acting roles, which is why `cast` is checked as a dictionary key in the API query results.
 3. At this point if either of the sub-functions failed to return a result or the TMBD API search somehow found the exact same actor for both search terms, the function exits, returning `None` for the shared media list and whatever `actor_details` were found
-3. Find then intersection between the actors' sets of move and TV credits.
+3. Find the intersection between the actors' sets of move and TV credits.
 These processes are performed separately for two reasons.
 First, TV and movie ids are unique only to their respective media type.
 Second, different API endpoints are used to get further details for movies and TV shows.
 4. If there are shared movies or TV shows, then run an asynchronous query to grab the IMDB id of each shared medium (used to build the exeternal link).
 Finally, build a list of dictionaries with the `title`, `year`, `characters played`, `episode_count`, and `link` of each shared medium.
 5. Sort the result by newest to oldest and return